Caljonah is an Associate in the Private Client & Trusts practice in the Bermuda office of Appleby (Bermuda) Limited.

-Caljonah´s key areas of practice include advising on all areas of non-contentious estate matters, including making applications for probate and reseal applications to the Supreme Court of Bermuda.
-She also drafts estate planning documents such as trusts, wills, enduring powers of attorney and health care directives for local and international clients.
-She advises individuals and trust companies on all areas of non-contentious trust matters, including the drafting of trusts and the supplemental documents relating to trusts, such as distributions to beneficiaries and termination of trusts.
+Caljonah´s key areas of practice and in-depth experience include advising on all areas of non-contentious trust matters ranging from advising individuals, corporate trustees and private trust companies on their core duties and responsibilities as trustees, in addition to the drafting, review and restructuring of trust structures (including purpose trusts and unit trusts).
+She also advises on all non-contentious estate matters, including making applications for probate and reseal applications to the Supreme Court of Bermuda, and the drafting and review of estate planning documents such as trusts, wills, enduring powers of attorney and health care directives for local and international clients.
 Caljonah also assists in making applications under the charities act of Bermuda for organisations to be registered as charities.

-In addition to her practice, Caljonah is recommended by Legal 500 Caribbean 2019, and has contributed to the ´Legally Speaking´ column in the Bermuda´s Royal Gazette and has lectured on estate planning topics locally.
-She has also contributed to the Bermuda sections of the 2010 European Lawyer Private Client Tax, Tolley´s International Succession Laws and Tolley´s Planning and Administration of Offshore and Onshore Trusts.
+In addition to her practice, Caljonah is recommended by Legal 500 Caribbean 2019, and has contributed to the ‘Legally Speaking’ column in the Bermuda´s Royal Gazette and has written and lectured on trust and estate planning topics, locally and internationally.

 - Trusts and issues around digital assets – The Royal Gazette, Legally Speaking – May 2019